RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ~~~

-Almost there; Next lets add the configuration to our `application.properties` file:
+Almost there!
+Next let's add the configuration to our `application.properties` file (in the `src/main/resources` of the `cart-service` project):

 ~~~java
 mp.messaging.outgoing.orders.bootstrap.servers=my-cluster-kafka-bootstrap:9092